 Year 7 English and Literacy Catch up

-Several strategies were used in 2020-21 to intervene and support the effective progress of those pupils with low starting points in English at the beginning of Year 7.
-The Literacy Coordinator supported by the English department oversees this work.
+Several strategies were used in 2022-2023 to intervene and support the effective progress of those pupils with low starting points in English at the beginning of Year 7.
+The Literacy Coordinator, supported by the English department, oversees this work.

 Literacy and Interventions

-Using KS2 data, reading age and information collected during primary school visits, two groups of students were identified during the first half term to be part of small literacy groups.
-Unlike in previous years, these students were not withdrawn from Spanish lessons for additional literacy sessions, following a skills focused curriculum.
-Students’ reading ages improved significantly and those with specific learning needs were able to have targeted support.
+Using KS2 data, reading age and information collected during primary school visits, two groups of pupils were identified during the first half term to be part of small literacy groups.
+Pupils’ reading ages improved significantly and those with specific learning needs were able to have targeted support.

-Part of the catch up premium was used to deliver 1 to 1 tuition for students identified as having low starting points in English.
+Part of the catch-up premium was used to deliver 1-to-1 tuition for pupils identified as having low starting points in English.
 This was delivered by Sixth Form tutors and overseen by teachers who supported with planning and delivery.
-Students who regularly attended the additional tuition sessions increased their reading age.

 Sixth Form Literacy support

-Students in these literacy groups also had a lesson a week working one-to-one with a Sixth Form Literacy Mentor.
-This has proved a popular Enrichment option for the Sixth Form and feedback from the Literacy Mentors was extremely positive across the year with many students opting to continue with the option for the whole year.
-This year, students were screened using a new model to identify specific literacy difficulties, and a personalised programme of reading and spelling was created for each student and delivered by the Literacy Mentor with the support of the Enrichment team.
-Students were screened again towards the end of the year and all had made significant progress.
-These sessions had a huge impact on student self-esteem and confidence.
-Pupil Voice research was, again, incredibly positive with all Year 7 students finding it a positive experience and all felt it was supporting their reading and writing.
+Pupils in these literacy groups also had a lesson a week working one-to-one with a Sixth Form Literacy Mentor.
+This has proved a popular Enrichment option for the Sixth Form and feedback from the Literacy Mentors was extremely positive across the year, with many students opting to continue with the option for the whole year.
+This year pupils were screened using a new model to identify specific literacy difficulties, and a personalised programme of reading and spelling was created for each pupil and delivered by the Literacy Mentor with the support of the Enrichment team.
+Pupils were screened again towards the end of the year, and all had made significant progress.
+These sessions had a huge impact on pupil self-esteem and confidence.
+Pupil Voice research was, again, incredibly positive with all Year 7 pupils finding it a positive experience and all felt it was supporting their reading and writing.
 This model remains an extremely successful and cost-effective way of delivering a personalised programme of learning to students with the weakest literacy skills.